Duboisjoua/serverless-for-beginners/README.md

 2-create lambda to send a message to cloudwatch after a file is uploaded in a s3 bucket

 3-create lambda to send a message to SQS

+  create a sqs

+  create a lambda to send a message coming from sqs to dynamodb